Optimising Your Environment for Successful Video Calls

 To provide clarity, here are some etiquette dos and don'ts:

-• Do test your technology prior to the call.
+- Do test your technology before the call.

 By following these guidelines, you contribute to a more efficient and respectful meeting atmosphere.
 This approach not only enhances the quality of discussions but also fosters a culture of professionalism within your team.